Choose the Right Location for Your Next BlumSafe

-Basically, if you have interior wall space for a 16” by 30” painting, you have a place for the BlumSafe.
+Basically, the BlumSafe is meant to be installed either in the wall or in the cabinetry.
+If you have interior wall space for a 16” by 30” painting, you have a place for the BlumSafe.
 However, just to be sure, please take a moment to read the notes below or look at the BlumSafe installation instructions or video.

 With those considerations in mind, you should look forward to many years of satisfaction with your BlumSafe!